Guided Imagery, meditation, and hypnosis for Cancer can easily be integrated into cancer care and support patients during treatment and recovery.

 2. Harmful states of mind (primarily stress, hopelessness, etc.) and negative subconscious programming can suppress the immune system.

-Failing to do so, the internal subconscious calling for self-punishment and self-mutilation (root cause of illness) will continue to echo within.
+Failing to do so, the internal subconscious calling for self-punishment and self-mutilation (the root cause of illness) will continue to echo within.
 In order for the healing of the body to take place, we need to have a healing of the Mind.

-From a mind-body perspective, suppressed and unresolved emotional conflicts and trauma, compounded over the years, build an internal pressure.
-Any illness, including chronic disease or cancer, can be caused, worsen or aggravated by this internal pressure.
+From a mind-body perspective, suppressed and unresolved emotional conflicts and trauma, compounded over the years, build internal pressure.
+Any illness, including chronic disease or cancer, can be caused, worsened, or aggravated by this internal pressure.

-The by-product of the internal pressure is a state of disease.
-It is the non-physical aspects of the disease i.e. harmful beliefs, erroneous perceptions and emotional pain that fuels it.
+The by-product of internal pressure is a state of disease.
+It is the non-physical aspects of the disease i.e. harmful beliefs, erroneous perceptions, and emotional pain, that fuel it.
 These aspects translate via the natural mind-body connection into the environment within the physical body.
 Such a stressful internal environment is likely to develop a state of physical disease.

 ^ Alfred A. Barrios (1973).
 “Hypnosis as a possible means of curing cancer.”
 Paper presented at Int.
 Congress of Hypnosis, Upsala, Sweden.